genia-dev/GeniA/README.md

 we use Open AI API, and it can be easily connected to your own Azure Open AI enviroment GeniA is 100% open source so you can install it in your own cloud enviroment

-@uri - secret store
+[secret store] by using .evn.template but we are working on standard secret store providers integrations

 we currently recommend integrating GeniA to a specific private channel with permissions to a white list of engineers.

-we are currently working on RBAC support for GeniA, which will be available in the near future.
+we are currently working on SSO and RBAC support for GeniA, which will be available in the near future.

 ### So can GeniA connect to any API out there?